-Note: For hospitals that do not use Joint Commission accreditation for deemed status purposes: If the hospital does not have a governing body, it identifies the leadership structure that is responsible for these activities.
+Note: For rehabilitation and psychiatric distinct part units in critical access hospitals: If the hospital does not have a governing body, it identifies the leadership structure that is responsible for these activities.

+CoP(s): §482.21, §485.641(b)(1), §485.641(b)(2), §485.641(b)(3), §485.641(b)(4), §485.641(c)
-9. For hospitals that use Joint Commission accreditation for deemed status purposes: If a hospital is part of a system consisting of multiple separately certified hospitals using a system governing body that is legally responsible for the conduct of two or more hospitals, the system governing body can elect to have a unified and integrated quality assessment and performance improvement program for all of its member hospitals after determining that such decision is in accordance with all applicable state and local laws.

-Each separately certified hospital subject to the system governing body demonstrates that the unified and integrated quality assessment and performance improvement program does the following:

-Accounts for each member hospital's unique circumstances and any significant differences in patient populations and services offered

-• Establishes and implements policies and procedures to make certain that the needs and concerns of each of its separately certified hospitals, regardless of practice or location, are given due consideration, and that the unified and integrated program has mechanisms in place to ensure that issues localized to particular hospitals are duly considered and addressed
+- 9. If a critical access hospital is part of a system consisting of multiple separately accredited hospitals, critical access hospitals, and/or rural emergency hospitals using a system governing body that is legally responsible for the conduct of two or more hospitals, critical access hospitals, and/or rural emergency hospitals, the system governing body can elect to have a unified and integrated quality assessment and performance improvement program for all of its member facilities after determining that such decision is in accordance with all applicable state and local laws.
+Each separately certified critical access hospital subject to the system governing body demonstrates that the unified and integrated quality assessment and performance improvement program does the following: - Accounts for each member critical access hospital's unique circumstances and any significant differences in patient populations and services offered - Establishes and implements policies and procedures to make certain that the needs and concerns of each of its separately certified hospitals, regardless of practice or location, are given due consideration, and that the unified and integrated program has mechanisms in place to ensure that issues localized to particular critical access hospitals are duly considered and addressed

-Note: For hospitals that use Joint Commission accreditation for deemed status purposes: The system governing body is responsible and accountable for making certain that each of its separately certified hospitals meets the requirements for quality assessment and performance improvement at 42 CFR 482.21.
+Note: The system governing body is responsible and accountable for making certain that each of its separately certified critical access hospitals meets the requirements for quality assessment and performance improvement at 42 CFR 485.641.

-CoP(s): §482.21(f), §482.21(f)(1), §482.21(f)(2)
+CoP(s): §482.21(f), §482.21(f)(1), §482.21(f)(2), §485.641(f), §485.641(f)(1), §485.641(f)(2)

-10. For hospitals that use Joint Commission accreditation for deemed status purposes: If a hospital is part of a hospital system consisting of separately certified hospitals using a system governing body that is legally responsible for the conduct of two or more hospitals, the system governing body can elect to have unified and integrated infection prevention and control and antibiotic stewardship programs for all of its member hospitals after determining that such a decision is in accordance with applicable law and regulation.
-Each separately certified hospital subject to the system governing body demonstrates that the unified and integrated infection prevention and control program and the antibiotic stewardship program do the following:

-• Account for each member hospital's unique circumstances and any significant differences in patient populations and services offered

-• Establish and implement policies and procedures to make certain that the needs and concerns of each separately certified hospital, regardless of practice or location, are given due consideration

-• Have mechanisms in place to ensure that issues localized to particular hospitals are duly considered and addressed

-• Designate a qualified individual(s) at the hospital with expertise in infection prevention and control and in antibiotic stewardship as responsible for communicating with the unified infection prevention and control and antibiotic stewardship programs, implementing and maintaining the policies and procedures governing infection prevention and control and antibiotic stewardship (as directed by the unified infection prevention and control and antibiotic stewardship programs), and providing education and training on the practical applications of infection prevention and control and antibiotic stewardship to hospital staff
+- 10. If a critical access hospital is part of a multihospital system with separately accredited hospitals, critical access hospitals, and/or rural emergency hospitals using a system governing body that is legally responsible for the conduct of two or more hospitals, critical access hospitals, and/or rural emergency hospitals, the system governing body can elect to have unified and integrated infection prevention and control and antibiotic stewardship programs for all of its member facilities after determining that such a decision is in accordance with applicable law and regulation. - Each separately certified critical access hospital subject to the system governing body demonstrates that the unified and integrated infection prevention and control program and the antibiotic stewardship program do the following: - Account for each member critical access hospital's unique circumstances and any significant differences in patient populations and services offered - Establish and implement policies and procedures to make certain that the needs and concerns of each separately certified critical access hospital, regardless of practice or location, are given due consideration - Have mechanisms in place to ensure that issues localized to particular critical access hospitals are duly considered and addressed - Designate a qualified individual(s) at the critical access hospital with expertise in infection prevention and control and in antibiotic stewardship as responsible for communicating with the unified infection prevention and control and antibiotic stewardship programs, implementing and maintaining the policies and procedures governing infection prevention and control and antibiotic stewardship (as directed by the unified infection prevention and control and antibiotic stewardship programs), and providing education and training on the practical applications of infection prevention and control and antibiotic stewardship to critical access hospital staff